rb80/oracle-hospitality-integration-platform-bootcamp-customers/implementation-use-cases-for-property.md

 ## 26-Post Billing Charges on windows 1 and 2 OPTIONAL

 1. getTransactionCode
 Use this API to find the required transaction Code.
-For testing purposes we require transaction Sub Group value `FOD` and transaction Code `2800`.
-Make sure this is inserted into the environment Variable `TransactionCode`.
+Find telecommunications or similar transaction codes you'll choose to assign to Window 1.
+Note down the transaction code.
+Make sure this transaction code is inserted into the environment variable `TransactionCode`.
 Kindly note that transactionCodes should be created with the `manualPost` tag set to `true`.
 Only these transaction codes can be used at preset to be able to post through OHIP.

-2. Post charges (2800) to the window 2.
+2. Post charges to the window 1.
 The amount can be of your choice

 3. getTransactionCode
 Use this API to find the required transaction Code.
-For testing purpose we require transaction Sub Group value `COM` and find transaction Code `5000`.
-Make sure this is inserted into the environment Variable `TransactionCode`.
+Find food or similar transaction codes to assign to Window 2.
+Overwrite the environment variable `TransactionCode` with this new transaction code.
 Kindly note that transactionCodes should be created with the `manualPost` tag set to `true`.
 Only these transaction Codes can be used at preset to be able to post through OHIP.

-4. Post charges (5000) to the window 1.
+4. Post charges to the window 2.
 The amount can be of your choice

 ## 27-Create Advance Room Charges